vekatze/neut/book/src/how-to-execute-types.md

 }
 ```

-The internal representation of `New(10, 20)` is something like the below:
+The internal representation of `New(10, 20)` is something like the following:

 ```neut
 New(10, 20)